Tisha Taylor: Charlie Murphy Knew ‘In An Instant’ He’d Marry His Wife, But Was Never The Same After Her Death

 While meeting Tisha Taylor was one of the best moments of Charlie’s wife, the moment he found out his wife had cervical cancer was one of the lowest.
 In the Esquire interview, Charlie Murphy said he struggled to understand how his otherwise healthy wife could be struck by such a serious ailment.

-The loss was hard on all of them, especially their youngest child.

-‘My daughter’s five years old, man.
+“My daughter’s five years old, man.
 She asks for her mother every day,” he told Esquire in 2011.

-Afterward, Charlie Murphy said he was devastated but had to keep moving forward on for the sake of his children.
+Afterward, Charlie Murphy said he was devastated but had to keep moving forward for the sake of his children.
 Charlie continued to work and even go on tour, Rolling Stone noted.
 Last year, he appeared in the Comedy Get Down tour along with Cedric The Entertainer, Eddie Griffin, D.L.
-Hughley and George Lopez.
+Hughley, and George Lopez.
 He was also a voice actor in the series Black Dynamite and Black Jesus and appeared in the 2016 film Meet the Blacks.

 The devastation of losing his wife also gave Charlie Murphy new perspective on pain and the importance of grasping what he had while he still had it.